Book cover

 code.eval();

 Solution: The Facade design pattern provides a solution to our problem.
-A Facade is a class that provides a simplified interface to a system.
+A Facade is a class that offers a simplified interface to a complex system.
 The objective is to shield users from the need to understand the internal classes of this system.
 Instead, they interact solely with the Facade class, while the internal complexity remains encapsulated behind it.

 class Interpreter {